BW-Story – Hirsch und Greif

 For poets and painters, the rose has always been the most inspirational flower.
 Today, the “Queen of Flowers” still represents beauty and grace, with a perfume that is unmistakable.
 Maybe that's why so many of us love to stroll in rose gardens: they promise us a feast for the senses.

 In the Kraichgau region, the late rose breeder Karl Hetzel developed some 60 different varieties, from miniature to shrub and climbing.
-His sunny Oberderdingen garden attracts rose aficionados, who admire some 800 rose bushes and enjoy their heady scent.
-An hour northwest of Stuttgart.
+His sunny Oberderdingen rose garden attracts rose aficionados, who admire some 800 rose bushes and enjoy their heady scent.
+One hour northwest of Stuttgart.

-In Baden-Baden, a visit to the Rosenneuheitengarten, the “new rose garden”, is a must.
-Every year an international jury of rose experts selects the best new roses and awards the winner the title of the "Goldene Rose" of Baden-Baden.
-This is Germany´s highest honour for roses.
-Not only is this garden one of Europe’s most important, but it also boasts the “Garden of excellence” award from the World Federation of Rose Societies.
+In Baden-Baden, a visit to the Rosenneuheitengarten, the 'new rose garden', which boasts the 'Garden of excellence' award from the World Federation of Rose Societies, is worth a visit.
+Every year, an international jury of rose experts selects the best new roses and awards the winner the title of the 'Goldene Rose' of Baden-Baden.
+This is Germany's highest honour for roses.
+As you stroll through the rose garden, lush blossoms envelop you with their fragrances.
+Winding paths and hidden arbours have a decelerating effect.

-Sunny and traffic-free Nöggenschwiel is devoted to roses.
-The highest “rose village” in Germany, it is an extravaganza, with more than 20,000 rose bushes.
+The sunny and traffic-free village of Nöggenschwiel is the only rose village in the Black Forest and the highest rose village in Germany.
+It is an extravaganza with more than 20,000 rose bushes.
 Next to the church, a special fragrance garden displays some 450 scented rose bushes (an incredible 140 varieties).
 Some roses have a history that can be traced back to the 15th century.
 Nöggenschwiel is truly unique: don’t miss it!
 90 minutes southeast of Freiburg.

 In the Tauber Valley, Weikersheim Palace has long been a destination for visitors.
 But a special spot is the romantic rose garden, created in 1863 by Matthäus Lebl, the court gardener.
 As you stroll along winding paths and lawns planted with flowering shrubs and glorious roses, you can see how his original plans are being lovingly recreated.
 Two hours northeast of Stuttgart.